Type of Provision

 Role of the school:

-Reviews arrangements for pupils with EHC Plans and for pupils with Statements of SEN are set out in the relevant SEN Codes of Practice.
+Reviews arrangements for pupils with EHC Plans are set out in the relevant SEN Codes of Practice.
 Kings Meadow School will adhere to these, ensuring that due process is followed and that relevant time frames are adhered to.